-- (a) an unsealed door frame in an external wall; or - (b) an unsealed door frame in a part of an internal wall that divides a conditioned zone or zones from an unconditioned zone or zones; or - (c) each unsealed edge of an external door; or - (d) each unsealed edge of a door in a part of an internal wall that divides a conditioned zone or zones from an unconditioned zone or zones; or - (e) an unsealed window frame in an external wall; or - (f) each unsealed edge of an openable window. - Note A building sealing activity must only occur where it restricts air flow into or out of the premises, or between adjoining internal spaces, one of which is not, or is not likely to be, mechanically or artificially heated or cooled.
+- (a) an unsealed door frame in an external wall; or - (b) an unsealed door frame in a part of an internal wall that divides a conditioned zone or zones from an unconditioned zone or zones; or - (c) each unsealed edge of an external door; or - (d) each unsealed edge of a door in a part of an internal wall that divides a conditioned zone or zones from an unconditioned zone or zones; or - (e) an unsealed window frame in an external wall; or - (f) each unsealed edge of an openable window.

+Note A building sealing activity must only occur where it restricts air flow into or out of the premises, or between adjoining internal spaces, one of which is not, or is not likely to be, mechanically or artificially heated or cooled.

-- (1) A building sealing activity must be carried out by an authorised installer who has completed all required training prescribed in Part 4 of this code. - (2) An authorised installer must be trained in the physical practice of building sealing and have all relevant competencies in building sealing including, but not limited to, competency in- - (a) determining if an existing building seal is present and effective; - (b) assessing a surface material or structure for suitability for sealing or use of relevant products; - (c) installing and testing for an effective seal; - (d) understanding ventilation requirements in the building code and AS 5601:2010; and - (e) identifying a standard flueless gas appliance and gas connection that could be used for a flueless gas appliance; - (f) understanding when building sealing may cause an increase in condensation in the building.
+- (1) A building sealing activity must be carried out by an authorised installer who has completed all required training prescribed in Part 4 of this code. - (2) An authorised installer must be trained in the physical practice of building sealing and have all relevant competencies in building sealing including, but not limited to, competency in- - (a) determining if an existing building seal is present and effective; - (b) assessing a surface material or structure for suitability for sealing or use of relevant products; - (c) installing and testing for an effective seal; - (d) understanding ventilation requirements in the building code and AS/NZS 5601; and - (e) identifying whether there is a standard flueless gas appliance (see note) or a gas connection that could be used for a flueless gas appliance in the room;